 Guide No. 12: Disposal of Prescription Drugs and Personal Care Products – NEW

-Storm drains are part of the storm sewer system which carries water from rainfall and snowmelt directly from your neighborhood to our local rivers, lakes , streams and wetlands.
-This water becomes polluted when it picks up things like grass clippings, leaves, pesticides, motor oil, trash and pet waste and flushes them into storm drains.
-Stormwater is NOT treated by wastewater treatment facilities and therefore it is a direct route for pollutants to enter Lake Macatawa!
-The MACC supplies community volunteers with all the supplies to paint stenciled messages near the storm drains in your neighborhood to remind you and your neighbors to keep pollutants off the streets, driveways and sidewalks and out of storm drains.
+Storm drains provide entry into the storm sewer system that carries water from rainfall and snowmelt directly from your neighborhood to our local rivers, lakes, streams, and wetlands.
+This water becomes polluted when it picks up things like grass clippings, leaves, pesticides, motor oil, trash, and pet waste and carries them into storm drains.
+Stormwater is NOT treated by wastewater treatment facilities and is a direct route for pollution to enter Lake Macatawa!
+The MACC provides community volunteers with supplies needed to paint stenciled messages near the storm drains in your neighborhood.
+This serves as a reminder to you and your neighbors to keep pollutants off the streets, driveways and sidewalks and out of storm drains.
+Contact our office to borrow a stenciling kit.

-With support from the Community Foundation of the Holland/Zeeland Area the Macatawa Watershed Project owns six Enviroscape tabletop units that can be used to educate students on watershed and nonpoint pollution issues in the Macatawa Watershed.
-The six Enviroscape units include: Wetlands, Nonpoint Source, Groundwater, Landfill, Coastal, and Hazardous Waste.
+With support from the Community Foundation of the Holland/Zeeland Area, the Macatawa Watershed Project owns four Enviroscape tabletop units that can be used to educate students on watershed and nonpoint pollution issues in the Macatawa Watershed.
+The four Enviroscape units include: Wetlands, Landfill, Coastal, and Hazardous Waste.

-The Enviroscapes are available for use in a classroom or with a civic group.
-To check out any of the Enviroscape units, please contact the MACC office at 616-395-2688 or email us.
+The Enviroscapes are available for use in a classroom or with a community group.
+Contact our office to borrow an Enviroscape or schedule a presentation.
 For more detailed information on the Enviroscape units, visit www.enviroscapes.com.

-Three books by local authors and a local illustrator have been created to teach the basic concepts of water quality management in a watershed.
-The books target fourth grade and support the state curriculum to teach about the path that rain water follows.
-To receive free copies of the books, contact the MACC office at (616) 395-2688 or by email.
+Three books by local authors and a local illustrator were created to teach the basic concepts of water quality management.
+The books are intended for fourth grade and support the state curriculum to teach about the path that rainwater follows.
+Contact our office to request copies of the books.

 The Lake I Didn’t Remember